What Are Zero-investment Assets? A Complete Guide

 Quick Summary:

-Zero-investment Assets is a crucial concept that helps businesses in [industry] streamline [specific function].
-It ensures [main benefit], improves [secondary benefit], and aligns with industry best practices.
+Zero-investment Assets is a key concept that helps firms in [industry] smooth [set function].
+It makes sure [main gain] improves [secondary gain].
+Aligns with industry best practices.

-Zero-investment Assets refer to assets or resources that generate value without requiring initial monetary expenditure.
+Zero-investment Assets refer to assets or resources that bring in value without requiring initial monetary expenditure.

 Detailed Explanation